 - Weekly meeting (1 hr/week)

-- Participation on sub-committee (1 hr/week)
+- Participation on sub-committee (1 hr/week), as needed

 - Implementation of health promotion activities (1 hr/week)